 This glove also resists odors and is machine washable for easy clean up.
 A Velcro wrist strap allows you to adjust the fit for maximum comfort and grip.
 The Fish Handling Glove is chemical resistant, repels gas and oil and it works great in both freshwater and saltwater.
 From efficient handling to quick release, this glove will win over sportsmen and conservationists alike.
 These are the best fishing gloves for the money.

 Best for Cold Weather

 The Glacier Glove Alaska River Flip-Mitt Fishing Glove is another option for anglers.
-This glove comes in four sizes- small, medium, large, and extra large and may be purchased for $15-25.
+This glove comes in four sizes- small, medium, large, and extra large and may be purchased for a reasonable price.

 As you might expect, the Glacier Glove Alaska River series was designed for the harsh conditions expected in Alaska.
 The glove is windproof with a flip-mitt design to keep those digits toasty on a long excursion.
 The fleece-lined neoprene palm ensures both comfort and grip on your frozen catch.
 This glove might just provide the perfect combination of dexterity and warmth for your bone-chilling trips.